dmmar/gns3_auto_topology_builder/README.md

     For that, you can use a simple python3 script which will show you all current appliances on your GNS3 server.
     Those appliances names you can copy and paste to the topology file (.yaml).
-    * I have used mine appliances names and IP addresses to make these examples.
+    * I have used mine GNS3 server IP, appliances names and IP addresses to make these examples.
 For you they can be different.*

     Use the following to get appliances names/ids:
     # python3 gns3_show_appliances.py -s http://[<IP>:<port>]